-In general, during the pandemic, many schools began working much more actively with parents, mainly through WhatsApp, Zoom, regional platforms, school web sites, e-mail and social media.
+In general, during the pandemic, many schools began working much more actively with parents, mainly through WhatsApp (property of Meta, which has been recognised as an extremist organisation in Russia), Zoom, regional platforms, school web sites, e-mail and social media.
 School principals tried to take parents' views into account, and many held regular online meetings.
 They ‘provide an opportunity to ease tension’ and to debug the training process, an administrator says.

 ‘The District Methodological Centre helps us provide psychological support to parents’, says one school head.
 ‘They have developed tips for parents.’
 The main source of tension has been removed, he clarifies, but families are still ‘waiting for their kids to return to school and continue their education there.’